patrickbucher/tpop/notes/chapter02.md

 A stack is a very helpful data structure when it comes to re-implementing recursive functions iteratively.
 This is because recursion works like a stack.

+### Exercise 2-9

+Write a generic `List` type for C. The easiest way is to have each list item hold a `void*` that points to the data.
+Do the same for C++ by defining a template and for Java by defining a class that holds lists of type `Object`.
+What are the strengths and weaknesses of the various languages for this job?

+**Answer**: See the C implementation in `src/chapter02/genericlist.c` with headers in `src/chapter02/genericlist.h`.
+Both a `List` and `Item` type have been defined.
+Only a few operations have been implemented (create with `new_list`, cleanup with `del_list`, add an item to the end with `append`, and invoke a given function on every item using `each`).

+TODO: C++ and Java implementations